joakim/tarant-page/blog/2023-04-17-why-the-cloud.md

 Our principles are:

-* No additional concepts: all features are tarant based and using already know tarant concepts.
+* No additional concepts: all features are tarant based and using already known tarant concepts.
   * Only think about actors, topics, messages and systems.
 * Secure by default
   * Secure options **must** be easier, or as easy as insecure ones.